 Transmission

-This track features both electromechanical and microprocessor- based multifunction relays used for the protection of transmission equipment, including distance and line current differential protection.
-36 student maximum.
+This track features both electromechanical and microprocessor- based multifunction relays used for protection of transmission equipment, including distance and line current differential protection.

 Students in this track will: